-We use the molecular structure of the $Fe_a^{III}Fe_b^{II}LH$ derived from X-ray data, without performing any further computational geometrical refinement or chemical simplification.
-Since we focus exclusively on the fate of the electrons, we stay under the Born-Oppenheimer approximation with fixed atomic positions.
-The model of $Fe_a^{III}Fe_b^{II}LH$ employed comprises a single molecule isolated in the void.
-Even though the phenomenon of PCET is observed in water, the electron reorganization triggered by the IVCT is found to not extend significantly beyond the first coordination shell of the bi-metallic core, minimizing the impact of the solvent on such electronic response effects (see Results).
+We use the molecular structure of $Fe_a^{III}Fe_b^{II}LH$ derived from X-ray data without applying any chemical simplification.
+All bonds with H atoms, including the sensible NH2 group, of the X-ray structure have reasonable lengths (Table S1).
+Due to the size of the molecule and its electrontrapped character, performing any computational refinement of the geometry was not possible with available means.
+We employed a model of $Fe_a^{III}Fe_b^{II}LH$ that comprises a single molecule isolated in the void.
+Even though the phenomenon of PCET is observed in water, the electron transfer step and its induced electron reorganization, the focus of the present work, do not extend significantly beyond the first coordination shell of the bi-metallic core, minimizing the impact of the solvent on such electronic response effects (see Results).
+Furthermore, since we focus on the fate of the electrons, we stay under the Born-Oppenheimer approximation with fixed atomic positions.

-The size of $\text{Fe}{a}^{\text{III}}\text{Fe}{b}^{\text{II}}\text{LH}$ suggests to work with Density Functional Theory (DFT) based methods.
-Charge transfer excitations in organic donor-acceptor systems have been computationally characterized within the time-dependent DFT framework,25-27 incorporating many-body Green's function techniques and using the Bethe-Salpeter formalisms.
-Nevertheless, the standard formalisms based on DFT fail to describe the electron-trapped mixedvalence state of the $\text{Fe}{a}^{\text{III}}\text{Fe}{b}^{\text{II}}\text{LH}$ compound.
+The size of $Fe_a^{III}Fe_b^{II}LH$ suggests to work with Density Functional Theory (DFT) based methods.
+Charge transfer excitations in organic donor-acceptor systems have been computationally characterized within the time-dependent DFT framework,32-34 incorporating many-body Green's function techniques and using the Bethe-Salpeter formalisms.
+Nevertheless, the standard formalisms based on DFT fail to describe the electron-trapped mixed-valence state of the $Fe_a^{III}Fe_b^{II}LH$ compound.
 Due to a dominating Coulomb term, the resulting DFT charge distribution is artificially delocalized over the two metal centres independently of the functional employed.
-Wu et al. developed the constrained DFT (C-DFT) method to overcome this specific shortcoming by including an ad hoc constraint to the electronic density in the Kohn-Sham procedure.30-32 In spite of the successful results achieved with C-DFT on various mixed-valence compounds, this strategy was not reliable to describe the electron-trapped mixed-valence state of the $\text{Fe}{a}^{\text{III}}\text{Fe}{b}^{\text{II}}\text{LH}$ complex, which we found to significantly depend on the arbitrary choice of the charge distribution constraint.
+Wu et al. developed the constrained DFT (C-DFT) method to overcome this specific shortcoming by including an ad hoc constraint to the electronic density in the Kohn-Sham procedure.37-39 In spite of the successful results achieved with C-DFT on various mixed-valence compounds, this strategy was not reliable to describe the electron-trapped mixed-valence state of the $Fe_a^{III}Fe_b^{II}LH$ complex, which we found to significantly depend on the arbitrary choice of the charge distribution constraint.